jmaen/pronit/README.md

 - add `.gitignore` templates for languages or platforms you use
 - add a `LICENSE` of your choice
 - commit and push files with a custom commit message
+- open the project in Visual Studio Code

 ## Installing
 1. Install Python 3.7 (or newer)